jingle77/Data-Science-Portfolio/README.md

 # Data Science Portfolio
-Portfolio of data science projects I have completed through python.
-The purpose of this repository is primarily to showcase my skills as a data scientist, however, it can be used for academic purposes as well.
+Portfolio of data science projects I have completed through jupyter notebook and amazon sagemaker studio.
+The purpose of this repository is primarily to showcase my skills as a data scientist and machine learning engineer, however, it can be used for academic purposes as well.

 ## Contents